Upwind summation by parts finite difference methods for large scale elastic wave simulations in 3D complex geometries: Numerical simulations in 3D

-In this section, we present numerical experiments.
-The experiments are designed to evaluate accuracy and demonstrate the efficiency of the upwind SBP operators in resolving scattered high frequency waves from complex geometries on marginally resolved meshes.
-We will use traditional and upwind SBP operators having 6th order accurate interior stencils and 3rd order accurate boundary stencils \cite{DuruandDunham2016,Mattsson2017}.
-These SBP operators have 4th order global accuracy.
 To verify accuracy, we compute numerical solution of the 3D benchmark problem LOH1 \cite{Kristekova_etal2009, Kristekova_etal2006}, which has a semi-analytic-solution and compare results.
 We then show the potential of the upwind scheme by simulating a large scale 3D wave propagation problem with complex geometry at different grid resolutions.
-The upwind scheme provides comparable results on a marginally resolved grid to the traditional SBP operator on a finer grid, thereby improving computational efficiency for 3D numerical seismic wave simulations.
+For the $6$-th order accurate operators, the upwind scheme provides comparable results on a marginally resolved grid to the traditional SBP operator on a finer grid, thereby improving computational efficiency for 3D numerical seismic wave simulations.

+In all simulations, we have used the PML \cite{DuruKozdonKreiss2016} to prevent artificial numerical reflections, from the computational boundaries, from contaminating the numerical simulations.
+A stable implementation of the PML for the 3D elastic wave equation IBVP using the upwind SBP operators is a non-trivial task.
+The details of the numerical treatment of the PML using upwind SBP operators will be reported in a forthcoming paper.